jasonaaronwilson/omni-c/README.md

-1. scheme like "let" *expressions* allows statements to be executed in expression contexts (which was already somewhat possible in C via inline functions though this allows these statements to side-effect variables and even "loop" or otherwise change control flow).
+1. scheme like "let" *expressions* allows statements to be executed in expression contexts (which was already somewhat possible in C via inline functions though this allows these statements to side-effect variables and even "loop" or otherwise change control flow). gcc may already allow this but it's not standard C.
 1. fluid_let - this makes thread local variables "cool" again and inverts dependency injection back to just having dependencies. (global variables that are fluid must have the `fluid` anntoation applied to them).
-1. non-textual macros (honestly I have no idea what this looks like yet meaning this is the hardest part to design)
+1. eliminate the C pre-processor and eliminate purely textual macros (honestly I have no idea what this looks like yet meaning this is the hardest part to design - templates and constexpr look to carry C++ pretty far and Rust has a model).

+I'd like to optionally have these features.
+In some sense they are tied together though and will not be an initial focus.

+1. closures (simpler and prettier than C++, more like Java or ML)
+1. garbage collection (manual management will still be an option for embedded systems or other low-level programming [^1]

 The Omni C standard library provides a minimal set of collections including at least: